BIBA

 What is Gap Insurance?

-Did you know that recent data from Churchill insurance estimates that a vehicle is written off every 90 seconds in the UK alone?
+Did you know that recent data from Churchill Insurance estimates that a vehicle is written off every 90 seconds in the UK alone?

 So why is having a vehicle 'written off' such a financial risk?

-Please remember that if your vehicle is declared a total loss, then your own motor insurance company are only ever legally obliged to offer you the value of the vehicle on the day the incident happened.
-With some vehicles depreciating up to 50% and in some cases considerably more, during that time the amount that you are offered, could be a fraction of what you originally paid.
-We are not scare mongering, this is just a fact of motoring.
+Please remember that if your vehicle is declared a total loss, then your own motor insurance company is only legally obliged to offer you the value of the vehicle on the day the incident happened.
+With some vehicles depreciating up to 50% and, in some cases, considerably more during that time, the amount you are offered could be a fraction of what you originally paid.

 The problem arises if the vehicle is written off.